 Indeed is the most popular job posting site in the world.
 It started off as a job search engine that would crawl the web and index every job ever published, as well as offering no-cost job postings.
-Indeed has a huge resume database, and claims over 180 million unique visitors per month.
+Indeed has a huge resume database and claims to receive over 180 million unique visitors per month.

 LinkedIn is the world’s most popular social network for professionals.
 It is fast becoming a place to post jobs and handle talent management due to its enormous reach and growth of active users.
 With the rise of social recruiting, LinkedIn is a must.
 It's like a giant social resume database.

-Google for Jobs was launched on the 20th of June 2017 as an embedded feature of the normal Google search engine.
+Google for Jobs was launched on June 20, 2017 as an embedded feature of the normal Google search engine.
 Candidates can enter terms such as "jobs near me."
-It is not possible to post jobs directly on Google for Jobs so your ATS will need to support the Google Job Posting schema format.
+It is not possible to post jobs directly on Google for Jobs, so your ATS will need to support the Google Job Posting schema format.

 Facebook is a great place to post jobs if you’re interested in finding passive recruits — people who weren’t necessarily looking for a job opportunity.
 Connecting with people on Facebook also gives you a chance to learn about them in a more personal way.